Chris-McGonigle/island-flowers/README.md

 ![Footer](/readme-images/footer.JPG)

 A Back to top button also in the bottom right of the user viewport.
-Users can use this to navigate quicly to the top of the screen.
+Users can use this to navigate quickly to the top of the screen.

 <br>